 The following document contains the release notes for Open Inventor 9.9 (July 2018).
-Bugs fixed by this release can be reviewed on this page, and all important compatibility changes are listed on the Compatibility Notes.
+Bugs fixed by this release can be reviewed on this page.

 See below the complete list of enhancements and new features included in Open Inventor 9.9

 - Medical Content

 Starting with Open Inventor 9.9.15, RenderArea class in Inventor/ViewerComponents/Qt inherits from QWindow instead of QOpenGLWidget in order to support OpenGL stereo (aka Raw stereo) in Qt.